AMARI Project Research Methodology/Proposal Writing Workshop

 The fellows presented their proposals on the last day of the workshop and exuded exceptional knowledge and skills amassed from the workshop, with the majority of them managing to build up meaningful and elaborate topics.

-The RSC is delighted to celebrate with faculty whose grants are being managed by the RSC who have been promoted by the Vice Chancellor of the university this year.
+The RSC is delighted to celebrate with faculty whose grants are being managed by the RSC who have been promoted by the Vice Chancellor of the university in 2018.

 Professor Mutsa Bwakura-Dangarembizi from the Department of Paediatrics and Child Care is now an Associate Professor at the UZ.
 She is the Principal Investigator (PI) of a Wellcome Trust grant titled ‘Training Fellowship in Public Health and Tropical Medicine entitled Long –term clinical and nutritional outcomes of HIV-infected children surviving inpatient management of Severe Acute Malnutrition’.

 Professor Clara Haruzivishe from the department of Nursing Science has been promoted to Associate Professor at UZ.
 She is the country coordinator of the NORHED project.
 Professor Haruzivishe has supported DPhil fellows in the Department of Nursing Sciences

 RSC Grants Administrator, Thokozile Mashaah at the International Network of Research Management Societies (INORMS) in Edinburgh, Scotland